stanford-policylab/opp/py/data_readme_template.md

 ## Albany, NY
 ## Columbus, OH
+**Data notes**:
+  - `Incident Number` in the original data seems unreliable as it has several hundred entries for 9999 and 99999; furthermore, occasionally, it does appear to reference the same incident, but is duplicated for every distinct action taken against the subject
+  - The raw data is deduplicated on `Stop Date`, `Contact End Date`, Ethnicity, Gender, ViolationStreet, and ViolationCrossStreet
 ## Statewide, OH
 **Data notes**:
 - The stop_purpose field is populated by infraction codes.
 The corresponding